How to Pay Off Your Mortgage Faster

 - Relief from debt: Paying off debt can be a stress-relief strategy because it is an emotional and mental stressor to owe money.

 - Increased cash flow for retirement: Paying a home loan off early can help retirees have increased cash flow, which is particularly helpful when transitioning to a fixed income.

 Paying off debt ahead of schedule is doable with a budget, extra cash, and a new payoff plan.
 Here are five ways homeowners can pay off their mortgage debt faster.

 Making extra payments is the most obvious way to speed up the payoff process.
 Here are two ways you can make additional payments:

-Note: If you opt to make extra payments, check with your lender to ensure the payments that there isn’t an early payoff penalty.
-If there isn’t an early payoff penalty, confirm with your lender that the extra payments will be applied to reduce the principal rather than prepay the interest.
+Note: If you opt to make extra payments, check with your lender to ensure that there isn’t an early payoff penalty.
+You should also confirm with your lender that the extra payments will be applied to reduce the principal rather than prepay the interest.
 Also, clarify that your additional payment is not a prepayment for next month.

 2. Refinance Your Mortgage

 Refinancing your mortgage is an option for helping with an early payoff, but only if it can lower your interest rate.
 It’s also important to consider that there are fees that come with refinancing.
 Your calculated savings need to be higher than the refinancing cost for this decision to make sense.